csharrison/firewall/README.md

-bloomer
+firewall
 =======

-A multi-threaded packet filter using bloom filters
+A multi-threaded packet filter

 Configuration Packets:
 one thread acts as dispatcher so lock free